Le-Zheng/zoo-tutorials/flink/InferenceModel_with_openVINO_acclerating_on_FlinkStreaming.md

 })
 ```
 ### Specifying Transformation Functions
 Define a class extends `RichMapFunction`.
-Three main methods of rich function in this example are open, close and map. `open()` is initialization method. `close()` is called after the last call to the the main working methods. `map()` is the user-defined function, mapping an element from the input data set and to one exact element, ie, `JList[JList[JTensor]]`.
+Three main methods of rich function in this example are open, close and map. `open()` is initialization method. `close()` is called after the last call to the main working methods. `map()` is the user-defined function, mapping an element from the input data set and to one exact element, ie, `JList[JList[JTensor]]`.
 ```
 import org.apache.flink.api.common.functions.RichMapFunction
 class ModelPredictionMapFunction(modelType: String, modelBytes: Array[Byte], inputShape: Array[Int], ifReverseInputChannels: Boolean, meanValues: Array[Float], scale: Float) extends RichMapFunction[JList[JList[JTensor]], JList[JList[JTensor]]] {